Perfect versus Better

 Striving for perfection is such a wearing attitude, it really drains you out.
 In fact, striving for perfection is quite a negativistic approach, if you look carefully.
 Since we define perfection as the absence of flaws, when we strive for perfection we focus on eliminating our flaws.
 Hence, we focus on flaws, instead of things we can improve.

-Striving to be better is a fulfilling attitude, it fuel your body and mind.
+Striving to be better is a fulfilling attitude, it fuels your body and mind.
 Striving for the better is focusing on the positive side.
 By accepting your flaws as part of your inherent nature, focusing on becoming better forces you to focus on your positive qualities and start enhancing what you already have an can grow.

 The Dumbo Paradigm